-1. The Company's Quarterly Report on Form 10-Q for the three-month period ended March 31, 2007, to which this Certification is attached as Exhibit 32.1 (the "Periodic Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and
+- 1. The Company's Quarterly Report on Form 10-Q for the three-month period ended June 30, 2007, to which this Certification is attached as Exhibit 32.1 (the "Periodic Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
+The information contained in the Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company

-2. The information contained in the Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company
+Dated: August 8, 2007

-Dated: May 10, 2007
+/s/ Howard W. Robin /s/ Louis Drapeau

-/s/ Howard W. Robin Howard W. Robin Chief Executive Officer, President and Director /s/ Louis Drapeau Louis Drapeau
+Howard W. Robin Louis Drapeau

-Senior Vice President, Finance and Chief Financial Officer
+Chief Executive Officer, President and Director Senior Vice President, Finance and Chief Financial Officer

-\ This certification accompanies the Form 10-Q to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.
+^{} This certification accompanies the Form 10-Q to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.